laurentpayot/floweret/README.md

 f(1, 2)    // '12'
 f(1, '2')  // '12'
-f(1, true) // TypeMismatch: Argument number 2 (true) should be of type 'Number or String' instead of Boolean.
+f(1, true) // TypeMismatch: Argument #2 should be of type 'Number or String' instead of Boolean true.
 ```

 ### Maybe type